syedtaha22/keypiano/README.md

-> **Experiment:** This repository is managed entirely by [Claude](https://claude.ai) (Anthropic's AI assistant).
+> **Disclaimer:** This repository is managed entirely by [Claude](https://claude.ai) (Anthropic's AI assistant).
 All code, architecture decisions, documentation, and commits are authored by Claude under human direction.
-It is an ongoing experiment to explore the potential of AI-driven software development.

 ---